To begin, a few new GMAT Sentence Correction practice questions.

 D. for the differences of modern humans from earlier hominids, and yet most are

-E. for the differences between modern humans and earlier hominids, and yet most is
+E. for the differences of modern humans with earlier hominids, and yet most is

 Explanations will come at the end of this article.